Soaring summer temperatures in India have left more than 1,100 people dead over the past month, officials said.

 Most of the deaths have been reported in the south-eastern states of Andhra Pradesh and Telengana.

 More than 852 people have died from the stifling heat in Andhra Pradesh since May 13, a government statement said.

-In neighbouring Telengana, 266 have died from heat-related causes, according to Bhambal Ram Meena, a top official in the disaster management department.
+In neighbouring Telengana 266 have died from heat-related causes, Bhambal Ram Meena, a top official in the disaster management department, said.

-Public announcements have urged people to drink water and try to avoid going outdoors during the hottest hours of the day.
+Public announcements have urged people to drink water and try and avoid going outdoors during the hottest hours of the day.

 Weather officials say the sweltering temperatures are likely to continue for at least another week.

 Monsoon rains, expected to arrive in the southern state of Kerala in the first week of June, should bring some respite.
 The monsoon season runs through September as the rains gradually cover the entire country.